earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral03-addititive-color-models-how-RGB-works.md

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

-You don't need anything for this lesson.
+You do not need anything for this lesson.
 Please watch the videos below.
 They review what you learned in class with the additive light demo.

 </div>